Skip to main content

 Let's look at some of the numbers for specific emirates:

 While you might think you already know the answer based on the above, you might be surprised to hear that the Abu Dhabi speed limit buffer does not exist.
-It is the only emirate where the drivers must obey the maximum speed limit in the UAE.
+But, the drivers should know this applies across all roads in Abu Dhabi, not only highways.

 While the general speed limits in the UAE provide a baseline understanding, it is essential to recognize that each emirate may have specific speed limits and regulations.
 In this section, we will delve into the speed limits in Dubai and Abu Dhabi and briefly touch upon other Emirates, such as Sharjah, Ajman, and Ras Al Khaimah.